Cognitive-AI-Systems/MAPF-GPT/README.md

 ## Running evaluation

 You can run the `benchmark.py` script, which will run both MAPF-GPT-2M and MAPF-GPT-6M models on all the scenarios from the POGEMA benchmark.
+You can also run the MAPF-GPT-85M model by setting `path_to_weights` to `weights/model-85M.pt`.
+The weights for all models will be downloaded automatically.

 ```
 python3 benchmark.py